MuhaimenAyyub/MuhaimenAyyub/README.md

 - 👋 Hi, I’m @MuhaimenAyyub
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R and Python

 <!---
 MuhaimenAyyub/MuhaimenAyyub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.